 Typical workflow for clonal expansion

-Clonal expand the best antibody producing cells
+Clonal expansion of the best antibody producing cells

 Single cell disposable contains isolation chip with 6400 wells